posted July 11, 2017

 For more information, please visit www.fasb.org

-Also, check back next week for part two for more guidance on the allocation of expenses!
+Also, check out the second part of this article for more guidance on the allocation of expenses!

 The content of these pages is for general information purposes only and does not constitute advice.
 Heinfeld, Meech & Co., P.C. tries to provide content that is true and accurate as of the date of writing; however, we give no assurance or warranty regarding the accuracy, timeliness, or applicability of any of the contents.